Hardwick Hall: Today

-Hardwick Hall contains a large collection of embroideries, mostly dating from the late 16th century, many of which are listed in the 1601 inventory.
-Some of the needlework on display in the house incorporates Bess's monogram "ES", and may have been worked on by Bess herself.
-There is a large amount of fine tapestry and furniture from the 16th and 17th centuries.
-A remarkable feature of the house is that much of the present furniture and other contents are listed in an inventory dating from 1601.
+Hardwick Hall contains a large collection of embroideries, mostly dating from the late 16th century.
+Some of the needlework on display incorporates Bess's "ES" monogram, and may have been worked on by her.
+There is a large amount of fine tapestry and furniture from the 16th and 17th centuries, listed with the embroidery and other contents in an inventory of the home’s contents dating from 1601.
 The Sea Dog Table is an especially important piece from around 1600, and the Eglantine Table has an inlaid top of interest to musical historians.

 Hardwick is open to the public.
 It has a fine garden, including herbaceous borders, a vegetable and herb garden, and an orchard.
-The extensive grounds also contain Hardwick Old Hall, a slightly earlier house which was used as guest and service accommodation after the new hall was built.
-The Old Hall is now a ruin.
-It is administered by English Heritage on behalf of the National Trust and is also open to the public.
+The extensive grounds also contain the ruins of Hardwick Old Hall, the original Manor home, which was used as guest and service accommodation after the new hall was built.
+It is administered by English Heritage on behalf of the National Trust, and is also open to the public.
 Many of the Old Hall's major rooms were decorated with ambitious schemes of plasterwork, notably above the fireplaces.
-Remarkably, impressive fragments of these are still to be seen (protected by preservative coatings and rain-shields), though most of the building is unroofed.
+Though most of the building is unroofed, impressive fragments of plasterwork remain (protected by preservative coatings and rain-shields).

 Both Hardwick Hall and the Old Hall are Grade I listed (the highest designation) by Historic England.

 Dan Cruickshank, an historian specialising in architecture, selected the Hall in 2006 as one of his five choices for Britain's Best Buildings, a documentary series made by the BBC for television.
 Innovative in its own time, it would serve, three centuries later, as a source of inspiration for the enormous Main Exhibition Building at the Philadelphia Centennial Exhibition of 1876.
 Hardwick Hall was an ideal model for a building which was intended to merge historicism with the large expanses of glass that had become de rigueur for the main exhibition halls at international expositions and fairs in the wake of the success of The Crystal Palace constructed for the 1851 London Exhibition.

 In March 2012, a £6.5m restoration was completed; this included the addition of a large restaurant.
 In December 2020, three years of additional restoration had been completed and further work was being planned.

-In modern media
+In the media

 Hardwick Hall was the setting for the 10-part BBC series Mistress of Hardwick, broadcast in 1972.
 Hardwick Hall was used in the 1978 Connections TV series to illustrate a long series of changes that occurred in home design as a result of the Little Ice Age.
 The house was described in the 1985 TV documentary Treasure Houses of Britain.
 Hardwick Hall was used for the exterior scenes and some interior scenes of Malfoy Manor in the 2010 film Harry Potter and the Deathly Hallows – Part 1.